cimryan/teslausb/headless-scripts/Readme.md

 * Assumes your Pi has access to Wifi, with internet access (during setup).
 (But all setup methods do currently.)
 USB networking still enabled for troubleshooting.

-## Building the Pi
+## Configure the SD card before first boot of the Pi

-WORK IN PROGRESS BUT MOSTLY RIGHT.
-And still shorter than the full process!

-1. Flash the image from [here](https://www.dropbox.com/s/zfzjbmx4744q810/image_2018-10-21-teslausb_headless-lite.zip?dl=0)
+1. Flash the image from [here](https://www.dropbox.com/s/zfzjbmx4744q810/image_2018-10-21-teslausb_headless-lite.zip?dl=0) using Etcher or similar.
 1. Mount the card again, and in the `boot` directory create a `teslausb_setup_variables.conf` file to export the same environment varibles normally needed for setup (including archive, Wifi, and push notifications (if desired).)
 See the main README for all the variables.
+I.e. file should contain at a minimum (replace with your own values):
+    ```
+    export archiveserver=Nautilus
+    export sharename=SailfishCam
+    export shareuser=sailfish
+    export sharepassword=pa$$w0rd
+    export campercent=100
+    export SSID=your_ssid
+    export WIFIPASS=your_wifi_password
+    ```
 1. Run the `setup-piForHeadlessBuild.sh` (note: **not** `setup-piForHeadlessSetup.sh`):
 `curl https://raw.githubusercontent.com/rtgoodwin/teslausb/headless-patch/headless-scripts/setup-piForHeadlessBuild.sh -o setup-piForHeadlessBuild.sh`
 `chmod +x setup-piForHeadlessBuild.sh`